laravel-enso/documentation/docs/backend/rememberable.md

     CachedModel::find($id)
     ```

-you should get it from cache
+    you should get it from cache:

     ```php
     CachedModel::cacheGet($id)
     ```

-voila!

 ::: tip